mingpapilio/mingpapilio.github.io/_pages/about.md

 About
 =====
 **Hi, I’m Ming!** I am a postdoc at Dunn School of Pathology at the University of Oxford.
-I study the eco-evolutionary dynamics of the biological world through simulations, statistics, and mathematical modeling.
-I recently completed my PhD with [Stu West](http://zoo-web02.zoo.ox.ac.uk/group/west/) before joining [Kevin Foster’s group](https://www.fosterlab.uk/) in late 2023.
+I study the eco-evolutionary dynamics of the biological world through simulations, statistics, experiments, and mathematical modeling.
+I recently completed my PhD with [Stuart West](https://www.biology.ox.ac.uk/people/stuart-west) before joining [Kevin Foster’s group](https://www.fosterlab.uk/) in late 2023.
 My current work focuses on the **diversity-stability relationship in biological communities**, a key question for understanding how biological communities respond to disturbances such as climate change and antibiotic treatments.
 During my postdoc, I leverage microbial community data to advance new theoretical and predictive frameworks.

 I’m also a freelance photographer with ~15 years of experience.
-You can explore my photographic work [here](https://mingpapilio.myportfolio.com/digital/)!
+Feel free to explore my photographic work [here](https://mingpapilio.myportfolio.com/digital/)!

-If you would like to reach out to me, please contact: ming.liu.ac [at] gmail.com.
+If you would like to reach out, please contact: ming.liu.ac [at] gmail.com.
 Below is a short summary of my research themes (published work only).

 Research
 =====